-Recently, a good friend and I embarked on an 8-hour road trip to Michigan.
-The long journey allowed for rich, deep, and mutually edifying conversation with this young man that I consider to be a son in the faith.
-As the miles passed and the fuel monitor began to creep towards "E," we stopped at a Pilot to refuel.
-Enjoying the opportunity to stretch, we walked into the convenience store to get something to drink.
-Feeling a little munchie, I grabbed a large bag of Goldfish crackers.
-When we hopped back in the car, I opened the bag and set it between us and said, "I hope you like these, help yourself."
+When we hopped back in the car, I opened our newly-acquired snack and set it between us saying, "I hope you like these, help yourself."
 Though he offered a hearty, "Yes, I love those," I noticed that he did not take me up on that invitation.
 Initially, I just thought he was being his normal respectful self by letting me take some first.
 However, as we drove along with the bag wide open, he still refrained from eating any.
-So, I gently affirmed, "You are welcome to have some."
-He timidly obliged by taking a very small handful.
-In stark contrast to my shoveling a few crackers in my mouth at a time, he delicately chose and then nibbled one cracker at a time.
-When he finished, he folded his hands neatly in his lap.
+Gently affirming, "You are welcome to have some," He timidly obliged by taking a couple of crackers.
+In stark contrast to me shoveling handfuls into my mouth, he delicately chose and then nibbled on them one at a time.
+And then when he finished, he folded his hands neatly in his lap.

-Unable to discern the root of his hesitancy, I tried a different tack saying, "I realize that I may have purchased these, but, what's mine is yours, my friend.
+Unable to discern the root of his hesitancy, I tried a different tack.
+"I realize that I may have purchased these, but, what's mine is yours, my friend.
 Dig in."
 Reaching in the bag, he again took only a few crackers, duly folding his hands in his lap after finishing his self-imposed pittance.

-Even Peter, one of the 12 disciples, expresses that presently accessible fullness saying that God has, "by his own action given us everything [same Greek word, Pas] that is necessary for living the truly good life, in allowing us to know the one who has called us to him, through his own glorious goodness" [2 Peter 1:3 PHILLIPS].
+Peter, one of the 12 disciples, expresses that accessible fullness explaining that God has, "by his own action, given us everything [same Greek word, Pas] that is necessary for living the truly good life, in allowing us to know the one who has called us to him, through his own glorious goodness" [2 Peter 1:3 PHILLIPS].

 And why all of this kindness toward us?
 Because God wants to!
 "This was His pleasure and His will for us."
-This divine generosity is reflective of His nature. "...He is merciful and marvelous, freely giving us these things in His Beloved" [Ephesians 1:6b VOICE].
+Divine generosity is reflective of His nature. "...He is merciful and marvelous, freely giving us these things in His Beloved" [Ephesians 1:6b VOICE].
 This lavish grace is offered "in his purpose of love" and "in accordance with the kind intention and good pleasure of His will" [PHILLIPS and AMP].

 Selah.
 "Pause and calmly think about that" [AMP].
 No, really.
-Take a minute and selah.
+Take a minute, exhale, and consider that.

-As you take another step in your faith journey today, may I encourage you as I exhorted my traveling companion?
+Precious one, as you take another step in your faith journey today, may I encourage you as I exhorted my traveling companion?
 "Help yourself... you are welcome to partake... dig in" to all that God has so freely given you.
 No more polite nibbling.
 No more duly folded hands in your lap.
 Eat up!
 All of God's empowering presence to become all that He sees when He looks at you is available, right now.
-Can you hear the Father, the Son, and the Holy Spirit whisper?
-"What's Mine is yours.
+Hear the Father, the Son, and the Holy Spirit whisper, "What's Mine is yours.
 What's Mine is yours.
 What's Mine is yours."